jhung/docs-core/README.md

-Documentation Base
+Documentation Core
 ==================

-This project contains shared files and components used for documentation style websites, and is required by the doc-base-start project.
+This repository contains shared files, helpers, libraries, and components used by the `docs-template` project.

-## To Build

-Build by running: `npm install`